yuzhang-ucsd/BGGN213_W23/README.md

 # BGGN213_W23
-TA work for BGGN213 in Winter Quarter 2023
+TA work for BGGN213 in Winter Quarter 2023 at UCSD